resistics/resistics/docs/source/formats/timeseries/Phoenix-timeseries.rst

     Phoenix binary formatted calibration files are also not supported but ASCII files can be used instead as required.

-Phoenix recordings are opened in resistics using the :class:`~resistics.ioHandlers.dataReaderPhoenix.DataReaderPhoenix` class.
+Phoenix recordings are opened in resistics using the :class:`~resistics.time.reader_phoenix.TimeReaderPhoenix` class.
 An example is provided below:

 .. literalinclude:: ../../../../examples/formats/phoenixReaderExamples.py
     :linenos: